An Efficient Genus Algorithm Based on Graph Rotations: Preliminaries

-In 1963, Youngs established the fundamental principle of graph rotation theory, demonstrating that any embedding of a connected graph can be fully determined by the rotation of edges at its vertices \cite{youngs1963minimal}.
-For a vertex of degree $k$ there are $(k-1)!$ distinct rotations of edges at that vertex and thus for a $k$-regular graph of $n$ vertices there are $(k-1)!^{n}$ total embeddings into an orientable surface.
-It has been well established that the problem of determining the genus is NP-hard \cite{THOMASSEN1989568}.
-However, it is tractable for fixed genus \cite{linear_time_arbitrary_surface,MYRVOLD2011430, graph_minors_disjoint_paths}.
-Mohar has proven the existence of a linear time algorithm for arbitrary fixed surfaces \cite{linear_time_arbitrary_surface}.
-However, the details to actually implement the algorithm have evaded the field for many decades.
-Similar efficient algorithms are more of theoretical interest than practical use given their large constant run-time factors, super-exponential scaling factors when genus is not kept fixed, and immense complexity that has prevented real-world implementation.
-The forbidden minor approach by Robertson and Seymour \cite{graph_minors_disjoint_paths}, for instance, is theoretically cubic time because it checks if a given graph has one of the finitely many forbidden minors for the fixed surface \cite{robertson2004graph}.
-However, the complete list of forbidden minors is only known for planar \cite{kuratowski_theorem} and projected plane graphs \cite{projective_plane_kuratowski}.
-Even small toroidal graphs (genus 1) cannot be solved with this approach since there are at least 17.5K toroidal minors and likely many more \cite{torusObstructions}.
-In practice, the finite number of graph minors scales at an impractical super-exponential rate with the genus.
-This makes it intractable to compute all the minors (months of super-compute has been thrown at it to no avail).
-As it stands, the best implemented algorithms are exponential time \cite{MYRVOLD2011430, hunting_torus_obstructions, torusObstructions} and the rest are too complex/impractical for implementation and have intractable constant factors.
+It has been well established that the problem of determining the genus is NP-hard \cite{thomassen1989}.
+However, it is tractable for fixed genus \cite{mohar1999,myrvold2011, robertson1995}.
+Mohar has proven the existence of a linear time algorithm for arbitrary fixed surfaces \cite{mohar1999}.
+Unfortunately, these theoretical results are non-constructive and so far no one has been able to design an algorithm that achieves such performance \cite{myrvold2011}.
+For instance, Robertson and Seymour showed that checking if a graph contains a given minor can be done in cubic time \cite{robertson1995} and that, for each fixed surface, there are only finitely many forbidden minors that determine whether a graph embeds in that surface \cite{robertson2004}.
+However, the complete list of forbidden minors is only known for planar \cite{kuratowski1930} and projective plane graphs \cite{archdeacon1981}.
+Even small toroidal graphs (genus 1) cannot be solved with this approach since there are at least 17.5K toroidal minors and likely many more \cite{myrvold2018}.
+In practice, the finite number of graph minors scales at an impractical exponential rate with the genus.
+This makes it intractable to compute all the minors \cite{myrvold2011}.
+As it stands, the best implemented algorithms are exponential time, and the rest are too complex/impractical for implementation and have intractable constant factors \cite{chambers2002, myrvold2011, myrvold2018}.